Hartvi/ipalm-database/README.md

 ### TODO
 - Differentiate between physical objects
-  - compare images from the png and this could serve as something akin to the instance id
+  - compare images from the png; this could serve as something akin to the instance id

 ### 04/29
 - final step?